-There’s a big difference between revolving credit and an installment loan — most notably in the way the borrowed funds are repaid.
+There’s a big difference between revolving credit and an installment loan — most notably in how the borrowed funds are repaid.
 We discussed how you can pay revolving credit at your own pace while accruing interest.

 With installment loans, on the other hand, you have fixed monthly payments.
 The principal and interest are spread out over a predetermined repayment term.
 For example, you may have an installment loan that lasts over the course of three years.

 As long as you agreed to a fixed interest rate, your payment is due in full every month, and the amount should be the same each time (assuming you’ve paid on time in the preceding months.)

 Lines of revolving credit typically don’t have fixed interest rates but instead have variable APRs.
 Credit card issuers can increase your rate at certain times, including if you miss payments.

 A HELOC is typically tied to the prime rate.
 So, whatever that number is set at, you can usually expect to pay a point or two more.
 Depending on your lender, there may be a cap on how high the rate can go.